Euro 2024 is now officially underway, with 24 nations dreaming of glory in Germany this summer.

 Here, Sports Mole explains how Europe's festival of football will work - and which nations are among the favourites to prevail on 14 July.

-Friday, June 14 will see the first ball kicked in a month-long event, and as the host nation, Germany are seeded in Group A so play the opening match.
+Friday, June 14 saw the first ball kicked in a month-long event, and as the host nation, Germany are seeded in Group A so played the opening match.

-With the eyes of the world upon them, Scotland's Tartan Army will march on Munich for the opening game of Euro 2024, and the group stage then runs until 26 June.
+With the eyes of the world upon them, Scotland's Tartan Army marched on Munich for the opening game of Euro 2024, only to be hammered 5-1 at the start of a group stage that runs until 26 June.

 Then, following two rest days, the 16-team knockout stage begins on 29 June, with that last-16 phase running until July 2.